imran-samad/wherearemycetaecans/README.md

 ---

 ## Features
-* Easy tracking of various cetaceans across the world map
+* Easy tracking of the distribution of various cetaceans across the world map
 * Hover to Highlight
+* Click on two or more species to visualise their common distribution areas
 * Search function to isolate a particular species
+* Distribution data from IUCN

 ## Mapper used:
 * This project uses Mapper.js (2.4) (mapper.netzgesta.de © 2021 by Christian Effenberger)